michalkmet/xp-orange-berlin-clock/NOTES.md

 - ✅ DONE UAT1.2: When I pass time '00:00:02', then I should see 'Y\nOOOO\nOOOO\nOOOOOOOOOOO\nOOOO'
 - ✅ DONE UAT1.3: When I pass time '00:00:03', then I should see '0\nOOOO\nOOOO\nOOOOOOOOOOO\nOOOO'
 - ✅ DONE UAT1.4: When I pass time '00:00:04', then I should see 'Y\nOOOO\nOOOO\nOOOOOOOOOOO\nOOOO'
-- ⚠ TODO UAT1.5: When I pass time '00:00:07', then I should see '0\nOOOO\nOOOO\nOOOOOOOOOOO\nOOOO'
+- ✅ DONE UAT1.5: When I pass time '00:00:07', then I should see '0\nOOOO\nOOOO\nOOOOOOOOOOO\nOOOO'
 - ⚠ TODO UAT1.6: When I pass time '00:00:08', then I should see 'Y\nOOOO\nOOOO\nOOOOOOOOOOO\nOOOO'
 - ⚠ TODO UAT1.7: When I pass time '00:00:22', then I should see 'Y\nOOOO\nOOOO\nOOOOOOOOOOO\nOOOO'
 - ⚠ TODO UAT1.8: When I pass time '00:00:29', then I should see '0\nOOOO\nOOOO\nOOOOOOOOOOO\nOOOO'